TheRandomLabs/MassiveMacro/README.md

     Alt+Shift+Enter: Vanessa (aLtErNaTe CaPs)
     Ctrl+Space+Enter: Massive Vanessa (combination of lowercase text and alternate massive)

-Alternate Vanessa text causes random words to be misspelled.
+Massive Vanessa text causes random words to be misspelled.

 Multiple messages can be sent at once on Discord by typing multiple lines in the same message by pressing `Shift+Enter` then using one of the above key bindings.